irinade/SUM_UP_of_all_my_work/README.md

 [Here](https://github.com/irinade/Intership-Report-at-King-s-College-London/blob/master/Internship%20Report%20Irina%20Delamare%20at%20KCL%20_%20Study%20of%20cerebellum%20development%20in%20snakes.pdf) you will find my report of the intership I made on summer 2019 at King's College London in the Developmental Neurobiology Department.
 My supervisor was Dr. Wingate.
 I studied snakes cerebellum, and their Purkinje cells ordering.
 I followed 3 different kinds of staining protocols : Nissl stain, Immunohistochemistry, and Golgi stain.

 ### 3. One week internship report, with Marc Eleaume at MNHN
 [Here](https://github.com/irinade/Internship-report-MNHN-2018/blob/master/Internship%20Report%20Irina%20Delamare%20Asteroids%20MNHN%202018.pdf) is an internship report I wrote for a voluntary internship in HighSchool.
+It was my first of 2 internship with him at the MNHN where I worked on taking pictures of echinodermes for the ATLAS CEAMARC Dr. Eleaume is working on.

 ## Dissertation Reviews:
 ### 1. Principles of animal forms and functions